hrajwade96/flutter_plugins_list/plugins_list/README.md

 # Flutter Plugins List

-`flutter_plugins_list` is a powerful command-line tool designed to manage Dart package dependencies by scanning `pubspec.yaml` files in your project directories.
+`flutter_plugins_list` is a powerful command-line tool designed to manage Flutter/Dart package dependencies by scanning `pubspec.yaml` files in your project directories.
 It helps you keep track of your dependencies and ensures they are up-to-date by fetching the latest versions from pub.dev.

 ## Features